Muppets Most Wanted: Cameo guest stars

 Tony Bennett, Lady Gaga, Salma Hayek, Saoirse Ronan and Christoph Waltz appear as themselves.

-Jemaine Clement plays The Prison King and Danny Trejo, Dylan "Hornswoggle" Postl, Ray Liotta,Tom Hiddleston and Josh Groban appear as Gulag 38B inmates.
+Jemaine Clement plays The Prison King; Danny Trejo, Dylan "Hornswoggle" Postl, Ray Liotta, Tom Hiddleston and Josh Groban appear as Gulag 38B inmates.
 Stanley Tucci plays Ivan, a Gulag 38B Watchtower Guard.

-James McAvoy, Chloë Grace Moretz, Miranda Richardson, Russell Tovey, Mackenzie Crook, Toby Jones, Rob Corddry, Hugh Bonneville, Sean "Diddy" Combs, Celine Dion, Zach Galifianakis, Frank Langella, Ross Lynch, Til Schweiger and Usher also appear in minor cameos.
+James McAvoy, Chloë Grace Moretz, Miranda Richardson, Russell Tovey, Mackenzie Crook, Toby Jones, Rob Corddry, Hugh Bonneville, Tom Hollander, Sean "Diddy" Combs, Celine Dion, Zach Galifianakis, Frank Langella, Ross Lynch, Til Schweiger and Usher also appear in minor cameos.

-Some actors filmed scenes that were cut from the theatrical film release, but were later restored on the film’s DVD and Blu-ray release.
-The actors include: Bridgit Mendler, Debby Ryan, Dexter Fletcher, Peter Serafinowicz, Jake Short, and Tyrel Jackson Williams.
+Some actors filmed scenes that were cut from the theatrical film release, but were later restored on the film's DVD and Blu-ray release.
+The actors include: Dexter Fletcher and Peter Serafinowicz as Gulag guards, and Bridgit Mendler, Debby Ryan, Jake Short, and Tyrel Jackson Williams as wedding guests.

 Production

 Development

 In March 2012, after the critical and commercial success of The Muppets, Walt Disney Studios negotiated a deal with James Bobin and Nicholas Stoller to direct and write, respectively, an eighth installment.
 Disney green-lit the film on April 24, 2012.
-Along with Brian Henson, Bobin is the only other person to have directed two Muppet films.
+Along with Brian Henson, Bobin is the only other person to have directed two Muppets films.

 Writing began in April 2012 after a couple of weeks of outlining.
 Jason Segel, co-writer and star of the previous film, declined any involvement with the eighth entry, citing that he had accomplished his ambition of bringing the characters to the forefront with the 2011 film.
 Despite this, Bobin and Stoller quickly began work on the film based on Disney's demand.
 Taking on the form of a caper, the film was inspired by both The Great Muppet Caper and The Muppets Take Manhattan as well as The Pink Panther and The Thomas Crown Affair.
 Bobin said that the film was "a tip of the hat to the old-school crime capers of the '60s, but featuring a frog, a pig, a bear, and a dog—no panthers, even pink ones—along with the usual Muppet-y mix of mayhem, music and laughs".

 The first actor to be attached to the film was Christoph Waltz in the role of an Interpol inspector.
-Waltz dropped out due to scheduling conflicts and was replaced by Ty Burrell.
+Waltz dropped out due to scheduling conflicts (though he would end up appearing in a cameo appearance as himself) and was replaced by Ty Burrell.
 In December 2012, Ricky Gervais confirmed his casting.
 Tina Fey was later confirmed in January of the following year.